2017 Grenache, Love Among The Ruins

 Then in 2017 I got the Grenache Itch and one of the three vineyards that would offer me some fruit was John Sebastiano.
 Sebastiano is one of those vineyards that was actually tucked just inside of the original eastern boundary line of the AVA, and everything that I always saw over the years from Highway 246 was clearly on the right side of the tracks.
 Curious as to where the Grenache was located in this 150 acre vineyard, I had the vineyard manager send me a map of all the blocks.
 The Grenache was in block 42F.
 It was way in the back, which is why I had never seen it from the highway, and it was far enough to the east to have actually been, gasp!, outside of the Sta.
 Rita Hills before Pence got out his magic maker.
 Sure enough, my Grenache-to-be was growing in The Ruins!
 So, I had to make a choice, either be obstinate and not work this fruit out of principle, or I could revisit this image of somebody getting some fresh paint on the Parthenon.
 I chose the latter.

 If the worst thing that ever happens to the boundaries of the Sta.
 Rita Hills is what Pence did, then we will all be just fine.
-I can only hope that Pence does not show up some day trying to expand the SRH in other directions.
+I can only hope that someone like Pence does not show up some day trying to expand the SRH in other directions.
 I was basically the field general who organized all the local growers back around 1995 to do the homework, to cover the ground, and to come with viticultural lines that would truly represent the climactic and geographical capsule that was the original Sta.
 Rita Hills.
 We spent days looking, smelling, feeling for what we thought would have integrity.
 The boundaries we came up with are as solid now as they were then.
 In 2016 there was a slight breach in all of that.
 What’s done has been done.
 I think it’s time to get back to exploring every inch of the Sta.
 Rita Hills for its potential, even The Ruins.
 Let’s get back to a love for mastering the established things, like Pinot Noir, and for exploring new things, like Grenache.